berthubert/trifecta/README.md

 A post can contain multiple images.
 Each image can have a caption, and each post a title.

-Both images and posts can be public or not, or have a timelimit.
+Posts can be public or not, or have a timelimit on their public visibility (not yet hooked up in the UI).

 # Known problems